Our Projects, Past & Present

 Situated on the East Coast of Sri Lanka this incredible family run school serves differently abled children and young adults.
 Its focus is on care, providing relevant skills and encouraging their students to become independent, productive and highly recognized members of society.
 Some of the children they are teaching were found locked away in rooms, neglected and ostracized.
 One girl is still suffering extreme post traumatic stress after nearly dying in the tsunami.
 This is only a small area and 4,000 people lost their lives here in December 2004.
 RSL have been helping support this school since it opened in May 2007.
 In order to serve greater numbers of children the school needs a bigger building and more staff.
 Annual running costs for this project are £6,000.
 We would love it if there were someone out there who would like to sponsor this wonderful place.
 Please get in touch!!
 Plans for 2009 are for Human Link to open a laundry to generate additional income for the facility.
 They also hope to launch an initiative to teach 100 parents of deaf children to be fluent in sign language.

 In 2006 RSL discovered a school in a very poor area that had been terribly neglected.
 On our first visit there we found a child asleep at her desk, exhausted from hunger.
 RSL immediately set about improving conditions by providing uniforms, shoes, books and nutrition.
 Thanks to the enormous generosity of Loughborough Grammar School we were able to build a new school there that was officially opened on 28th August 2006.
 With the help of LGS we continue to provide dry rations to the families of each child on a monthly basis.
 In November 2008 Batukanaththa enjoyed a complete refurbishment and repaint.
 They have a wonderful new principal there who is extremely proactive and who, with the help of RSL, has introduced a small library at the school.
-Admissions for the new school year were the highest ever experienced.
+Admissions for the new school year in 2020 were the highest ever experienced.

 Boat Building In May 2005 RSL completed a two-month programme to supply fishing catamarans, nets of various types and some larger hulls.
 Our reports demonstrate that 144 fishermen have now returned to work as a result of this programme.
 Approximately 646 people benefit directly from these incomes being restored.